TnTech-ECE/S25_Team1_MyCapstoneProject/Meeting Minutes/Meeting Minutes 10 04-14-2025.md

 ## Action Items for Next Week

 For the Team: 1.
+Pass peer review for DD and hold on.

 Evan -

-Connor -
+Connor - This next week I hope to help get other subsystem detailed designs up and running for peer review.

 Kamden - I need to complete the OS DD and push that through review asap.
 I do think we are on track to pass peer review with out pieces but it will be coming in close.